rptb1/tammy-norie/plan/unsinkability.rst

   _`.vol.under-cockpit.channel`: The bottom of this compartment is a channel (with the bilge pump hose in it) that acts as a drain forward to the bilge.
 It's probably best to leave this exposed.
+  [TODO: ref to plan.osmosis-prevention about drying the inside of the hull]

 _`.vol.engine-locker`